swcarpentry/managing-research-software-projects/_extras/design.md

 1.  ...explain the core practices of agile and sturdy development and identify the kinds of projects each is best suited for.
 2.  ...report their status clearly and succinctly in a stand-up meeting.
-3.  ...give others feedback on their stand-up reports (content and presentation).
+3.  ...give others feedback on the content and presentation of their stand-up reports.
 4.  ...critique and improve bug reports and status reports.
 5.  ...create a development schedule for a project given a set of tasks with priorities and time estimates.
-6.  ...implement regression tests driven by a single script with an appropriate exit status
+6.  ...organize the files in a small to medium-sized software project
-7.  ...implement continuous integration by connecting a GitHub repository to [Travis-CI][travis-pr].
+7.  ...implement regression tests driven by a single script with an appropriate exit status
-8.  ...automatically generate documentation for a project from information embedded in the project's source code.
+8.  ...implement continuous integration by connecting a regression test script and [Travis-CI][travis-pr] to a GitHub repository.
-9.  ...package a release.
+9.  ...create an installable Python package.

 [git-lesson]: https://swcarpentry.github.io/git-novice/
 [make-lesson]: https://swcarpentry.github.io/make-novice/